-Acquiring still frames from a video and Importing from a PDF document
+Importing from a PDF document

-These exercises use a video file and a PDF document provided in the Lesson02-03 folder and are self-explanatory.
-Your students may prefer to use their own videos.
-Be sure to discuss the options that are not chosen in the course of the exercise.
+This exercise uses a PDF document provided in the Lesson 2-3 folder and is selfexplanatory.
+Be sure to discuss the options that are not specifically covered in the course of the exercise.

 Automatically finding faces for tagging